Ken Bates

-Kenneth William Bates (born 4 December 1931) is a British businessman, football executive and hotelier.
-He was involved in the development of Wembley Stadium and is a former owner and chairman of football clubs Chelsea and Leeds United.
+Kenneth William Bates (4 December 1931 – 11 July 2026) was a British businessman, football executive and hotelier.
+He was involved in the development of Wembley Stadium and was an owner and chairman of football clubs Chelsea and Leeds United.

 Bates spent five years as chairman of Oldham Athletic during the 1960s and also had a spell at Wigan Athletic.
 In 1982, he purchased Chelsea for £1.
 During his tenure, he helped the club win a long-running battle with property developers who were attempting to evict them from their Stamford Bridge home.
 By the end of his reign, Chelsea were regularly finishing in the top six of the Premier League and had won their first major trophies since the 1970s, although they had a debt burden of around £80 million.
 In July 2003, he sold the club to Russian billionaire Roman Abramovich from whom he received approximately £18 million.

 In January 2005, Bates bought a 50% stake in Leeds United, another club struggling under a heavy debt burden.
 In May 2007, Leeds entered administration, and were relegated to League One.
 The club regained Championship status in 2010 and, in May 2011, it was confirmed that Bates had become the sole owner.
 In November 2012, Bates sold his holdings in Leeds United to GFH Capital.

-Biography
+Life and career

 Early life

-Bates was born in Ealing in 1931.
+Kenneth William Bates was born in Richmond, Surrey on 4 December 1931.
 His mother died shortly afterwards and his father absconded, so he was raised by his grandparents in a council flat.
 He grew up supporting Queens Park Rangers but was unsuccessful in pursuing a playing career in football.
 He made his personal fortune in the haulage industry and later moved into quarrying, ready-mix concrete and dairy farming.

 Bates was involved with various other enterprises during the 1960s and 1970s, including projects on the British Virgin Islands and in Rhodesia.
 The Leeds United fanzine Square Ball has published a photograph of Bates with Rhodesian PM Ian Smith during a 1967 tour by Oldham Athletic, when Rhodesia was subject to UN sanctions.